 All these scholars were in the forefront of work on and subsequent to the decipherment of Linear B. We also have xeroxed copies of the correspondence of Arne Furumark, and other primary or photocopied original research papers.
 Among special treasures that have been exhibited periodically are the letter of Michael Ventris of June 18, 1952 announcing to Emmett L. Bennett, Jr., his decipherment of Linear B and showing how it worked; the 186,000 hand-cut note cards of Alice E. Kober and a copy of her dissertation; the ms. Version of unpublished Scripta Minoa III (we now have a letter from Ventris to William Brice about this); a copy of the famous Ventris Mid-Century report; a copy of the autopsy report on the death of Michael Ventris on September 7, 1956.

-PASP wishes to acknowledge in particular the great help of Sue Trombley, Christy Costlow Moilanen, Sarah Buchanan and Dygo Tosa in systematizing and preserving and imaging the Kober archival material.
+PASP wishes to acknowledge in particular the great help of Sue Trombley, Christy Costlow Moilanen, Zachary Smith, Sarah Buchanan, Garrett Bruner, Nicole Inskeep, and Dygo Tosa in systematizing and preserving and imaging PASP’s archival material.

 (5) some casts of Linear B and Cypro-Minoan texts.